HelloWounderworld/fastapi/README.md

         pip install "fastapi[standard]"

+    If you have a requirements.txt, just copy it inside of virtual environment directory and run following command

+        pip install -r requirements.txt

+6. Freeze packages versions on the requirements.txt file:

+    After installed packages that you need to your project is a good practice to freeze its in a requirements.txt files.

+    To do it, you have, in first, digit

+        pip freeze

+    After this you have to create a requirements.file and to make Ctrl+C and Ctrl+V about this file.

 Now, you have an isolated virtual environment to start to develop your first fast api.

 Just see references that I use to study about.